By Jeff Bander, Head of U.S. Market, EyeSquare

 For the past several years, Google and Facebook have dominated digital advertising as twin titans; according to eMarketer, the two companies accounted for more than half of all digital ad spending in 2020, with Google covering 28.% of spending and Facebook responsible for 25.2%.
 In response to this established duopoly, agencies have devoted tremendous financial and human resources to social advertising in an effort to maximize returns from these crucial platforms.

 We can expect Facebook and Google to maintain important positions in the market for years to come.
-However, a rising power has the potential to turn the dynamic duo into a big three: according to a recent report, Amazon eclipsed 10% of the market for the first time in 2020.
+However, a rising power has the potential to turn the dynamic duo into a big three: according to a recent report on CNBC, Amazon eclipsed 10% of the market for the first time in 2020.
 Online shopping experienced an unprecedented boost as a result of the COVID-19 pandemic, and we can expect Amazon’s position in the digital advertising ecosystem to only continue to grow as we move forward.

 Elevating eCommerce alongside social